Nafishsy/Music-and-Mental-Health-KNN-Classification-of-Music-Effects/README.md

-# DataScience_final_project
-**Project Title**

-Replace with a descriptive title that reflects the project's purpose (e.g., "Music and Mental Health: KNN Classification of Music Effects")
+**Project Title: Music and Mental Health: KNN Classification of Music Effects**

-Description
+***Description***

-Briefly explain the project's goal (e.g., "This project investigates the relationship between music and mental health using the 'mxmh_survey_results.csv' dataset.
+This project investigates the relationship between music and mental health using the 'mxmh_survey_results.csv' dataset.
 It employs K-Nearest Neighbors (KNN) to classify the perceived effects of music (improve, worsen, no effect) on individuals experiencing anxiety, depression, insomnia, and OCD.")

-**Installation**
+***Installation***

-List the required R packages and provide installation instructions:
+List the required R packages and provide installation instructions:\
 **Required Packages:**

 * dplyr
 * caret
 * class

-**Installation:**
+**Setup:**

 If you don't have these packages installed, you can install them using the following command in your R console: